Building the System That Builds the Product

 Agentic engineering is building the system that builds the product.

-Let me unpack why this matters and why it's fundamentally different from just "coding with AI."
+Worth unpacking why that matters, and why it's a different thing from "coding with AI."

-When you're just coding with AI—changing a function, fixing a bug, building a feature—you're sitting down and running a tool alongside your application.
-There's nothing wrong with that.
+When you're coding with AI (changing a function, fixing a bug, building a feature) you're sitting next to your application and running a tool.
+Nothing wrong with that.
 It's helpful.

-But agentic engineering is about building a whole layer around your application.
-You're packaging your application in a way that gives you an interface for working with it at a higher level.
+Agentic engineering is different.
+You're building a whole layer around your application.
+You're packaging the app so you can work with it at a higher level.

 Diagram showing the abstraction layer of agentic engineering

-Think about it from a product manager's perspective.
+Look at it from a product manager's seat.
 Your PM doesn't write code.
-They don't directly work on the application.
-The engineers are their layer to the application.
-They can't interface with or change the application without working through that layer.
+They don't touch the application directly.
+Engineers are their interface to it.
+They can't change anything without going through that layer.

 That's what we're building with agentic engineering.
-A layer around the application that we can interact with to gain meaningful changes to the application.
-We're moving up to a higher level of abstraction.
+A layer around the application that we interact with to drive real changes.
+We're moving up an abstraction level.

 That's huge.

 Think about your backlog.
-Let's say you work in sprints.
-This sprint you have five tickets to work on.
+Say you work in sprints.
+This sprint you have five tickets.
 There's one of you.
-That means in 10 days you need to complete something every two days.
+So in 10 days you have to ship something every two days.

-No pressure whatsoever.
-Meetings and other things definitely aren't going to get in your way and ruin that.
+No pressure.
+Meetings and other things definitely won't get in your way and wreck that.
 Never.
 Never.

-But if you have a system that builds the system, and you understand your systems well enough to clearly communicate what needs to change—you can go to your meetings.
-When you get out, sit down and see results.
+But if you have a system that builds the system, and you understand your systems well enough to clearly say what needs to change, you can go to your meetings.
+When you come out, sit down and look at the results.

-You could have a full day of meetings, but 30 minutes before they begin, you describe the five changes you'd like to see.
-Come back later and have five features ready to be merged in.
+You could be in meetings all day.
+Thirty minutes before they start, you describe the five changes you want.
+You come back later and find five features ready to merge.

 Hero image showing productivity transformation